 Abortion based on a perceived danger to the mother is also questionable from an ethical standpoint for, in essence, one human life is being forced to die in order to save another.
-Few, if any, in a civilized society would justify taking by force the life of one person to save another, yet if we can forcefully take the life an the unborn child in order to preserve the life of the mother, we are doing nothing different.
+Few, if any, in a civilized society would justify taking by force the life of one person to save another, yet if we can forcefully take the life an unborn child in order to preserve the life of the mother, are we doing nothing different?
 To say otherwise is to argue that the child, though human, has less of a right to live than the mother does.
 I am not ignorant of the fact that this is one of the worst scenarios anyone could ever face.
-However, I also personally know of Christians who have chosen to face this awful dilemma with the knowledge that God is sovereign and in complete control.
-His mercy is such that He will not put those who trust Him in a situation beyond that which he or she can bear.
+However, I also personally know of Christians who have chosen to face this awful dilemma with the knowledge that God is sovereign and in complete control and that His will will be done.

-Some might argue, "Yes, but the mother is an important factor in the family unit.
-Her absence would be sorely missed."
-Again, this might seem to be a viable solution to the problem, but it really isn't.
-Let us hypothetically say that current LDS President Thomas S. Monson needed an organ transplant and that the only person who could supply that organ happened to be a single Mormon janitor.
-Would it be ethical because President Monson just so happens to be the most important and needed person in the LDS Church, to take that organ from that individual in order to spare President's Monson's life?
+Some might argue, “Yes, but the mother is an important factor in the family unit.
+Her absence would be sorely missed.”
+Again, this might seem to be a viable solution to the problem, but is it really?
+Let us hypothetically say that the current LDS President needed an organ transplant and that the only person who could supply that organ happened to be a single Mormon janitor.
+Would it be ethical because the President just so happens to be the most important and needed person in the LDS church, to take that organ from that individual in order to spare the President’s life?
 Of course not.
 Even if the potential donor agreed, the law would never allow for such an operation to take place.
 Bear in mind that in the case of abortion, the baby is never asked whether or not it would forfeit its life.
 It is taken without permission.

 Exception for Birth Defects